 Hydration is key to a healthy lifestyle, but at the rate plastic bottles are being dumped into landfills, how you hydrate might be even more important.
 Reusable water bottles prevent the need for single-use plastics, but which are the best eco-friendly water bottles available?

 According to the Container Recycling Institute, a nonprofit organization with the goal of ending plastic pollution and promoting recycling, in 2018, Americans bought more than 70 billion plastic water bottles that were one gallon or less (in other words, single-use).

 Of those, three out of four—or 52.5 billion bottles—ended up in a landfill or incinerator.
-And that's not even taking into account the many, many bottles that end up littering our parks, roads, and oceans.
+And that's not even taking into account the many, many single-use plastic bottles that end up littering our parks, roads, and oceans.

 Fortunately, doing so is easier than ever before.
 That's because, with eco-conscious wellness on the rise, companies all over the world are launching eco-friendly water bottles that can be used over and over again.

 Since there are so many reusable water bottles on the market, we've narrowed down five high-quality options for your consumption consideration.
 Ahead, you'll discover a handful of bottles that are all worthy of making room for in your kitchen and routine.